The findings of one study suggest that drowsy driving is prevalent, and may contribute to causing potentially serious or fatal auto accidents.

 Working with an attorney

 People who are injured in Missouri drowsy driving accidents may require extensive medical treatment.
 As a result, they may face unexpected medical bills and need time off of work to recover.
 However, in some circumstances the negligent drivers who cause these collisions may be responsible for the damages.
 Therefore, it may benefit people who have experienced such situations to seek legal counsel.
-An attorney may advise them of their rights, as well as their options for pursuing compensation.
+A Kansas City personal injury attorney may advise them of their rights, as well as their options for pursuing compensation.